-Changes in working capital, which impact operating cash flow, can vary significantly depending on factors such as the timing of customer payments, inventory purchases, payments to vendors and tax payments in the regular course of business.
+Changes in working capital, which impact operating cash flow, can vary significantly depending on factors such as the timing of customer payments, inventory purchases, payments to vendors, and tax payments in the regular course of business.

-Cash Flows provided by (used in) Investing Activities
+Cash Flows Provided by (Used in) Investing Activities

-Cash used in investing activities during 2023 was \$29.1 million, compared to \$28.9 million used during 2022.
-The cash used in investing activities for 2023 was primarily for the purchase of SHC, Inc., (see Note 2) and purchases of property, plant and equipment.
+Cash used in investing activities during 2024 was \$15.3 million, compared to \$29.1 million used in investing activities during 2023.
+The cash used in investing activities for 2024 was primarily for purchases of plant, property and equipment; cash used in 2023 was primarily for the purchase of the assets and assumption of certain liabilities of Southern Hydraulic Cylinder, Inc., (see Note 2) as well as purchases of property, plant and equipment.